 Bamboo is a plant like no other.
 A robust grass that grows faster than any plant on earth, bamboo is unmatched for versatility and renewability.
 Once those tenacious rhizome roots get a foothold, the plant is all but indestructible.
-Indeed, they can sometimes become sustainable in the worst sort of way.
+Indeed, they can sometimes prove to be renewable and sustainable in the worst sort of way.
 And should you find that your beautiful bamboo plant is taking over the yard and you want it out, you could be up against a serious challenge.
 It’s a one-on-one, head-to-head battle: You vs. Mother Nature.
 So what’s the trick?
 How do you actually get rid of a bamboo plant that’s worn out its welcome?

 It’s true that some varieties of bamboo can spread very aggressively, to the point of becoming invasive.
 Depending on how well-established the plant is, the job of removing it could vary from difficult to nearly impossible.
 Pick axes, hand saws and shovels will probably become necessary.
 You might even need power tools, like a Sawzall, or reciprocating saw.
-In the worst case scenario, you may even need to hire a backhoe in order to completely excavate the entire root system.
+In the worst-case scenario, you may even need to hire a backhoe in order to completely excavate the entire root system.
 The most important thing is to be thorough.
 But the best way to minimize the ordeal is to plan ahead and plant your bamboo more carefully in the first place, selecting less aggressive species and using root barriers.

 Bamboo invasion and desperation